 This vulnerability applies only minimally to Python because all attempts to access an uninitialized variable result in an exception.
 There is no ability to use a variable with an uninitialized value because assigned variables always reference objects which always have a value and unassigned variables do not exist.
 Therefore, Python raises an exception at runtime when a name that is not bound to an object is referenced.

-Static type analysis tools can be used prior to execution to identify many accesses to names that are not bound to objects.
+Static type analysis tools can be used prior to execution to identify any accesses to names that are not bound to objects.

 Vulnerabilities associated with runtime exceptions are addressed in 6.36 Ignored error status and unhandled exceptions [OYB].